-6.6 Subject Authentication
+6.7 Subject Authentication

 The IdP is responsible for using a secure method to authenticate the Subject.
-The method used to authenticate the Subject is not defined in this specification.
-The IdP MAY maintain authentication state or a security contact for a Subject and respond to an Authentication Request without prompting the Subject for authentication credentials.
+The method used to authenticate the Subject is not mandated in this specification although some authentication methods are suggested below.
+The IdP can indicate to the SP how the Subject was authenticated using attributes in the SAML assertion.
+The IdP MAY maintain authentication state for a Subject using a session token and respond to an Authentication Request without prompting the Subject for authentication credentials (see Section 6.10).